rsalmond/TIL/five dollar words.md

 Ex nihilo: from nothing.

-Fideism: "faith-ism", the idea that faith is superior to reason at identifying truth, particularly religious truth.

 Fustian: pompous or pretentious speech or writing.

 Heterodox: not conforming with accepted (orthodox) standards or beliefs.